Note: The following message was written at the request of the New Zealand Ministry of Education for the Early Reading Together® Briefing Meetings.

 I have submitted a small write up about how we have enjoyed delivering your programme, how we have had fantastic support from the Early Childhood centres to do this and the very positive feedback we have received from the families that have completed the programme, for our Plunket e-connections magazine which is circulated throughout the country to staff and volunteers.
 I hope this will generate some interest from my peers and others and encourage them to learn more about your fantastic resource.

-Experience has shown that educators, librarians and others who read and understand each section of the Workshop Leader's Handbook, and follow the step-by-step processes carefully, are likely to maintain the integrity of Early Reading Together® and implement the programme effectively.
-The result is that the programme is enjoyable and worthwhile for the families, educators, librarians and others involved, and Early Reading Together® then becomes a sustainable component of the language and literacy programmes which ECE services, schools, libraries and other groups provide for their communities.
+There is clear evidence that educators, librarians and others who read and understand each section of the Workshop Leader's Handbook and follow the step-by-step processes carefully, implementing each workshop as intended and adopting the required timeframes, are able to maintain the integrity of Early Reading Together®.
+The result is that the programme is effective, enjoyable and worthwhile for the families, educators, librarians and others involved, and Early Reading Together® then becomes a sustainable component of the language and literacy programmes which ECE services, schools, libraries and other organisations provide for their communities.

-It is very important that those who lead and support the Early Reading Together® workshops value the positive things that happen, and avoid feeling disappointed or guilty if some parents do not respond immediately and fully.
-Experience shows that it takes time to engage 'harder to reach' parents.
-Those who face serious issues in their daily lives may never be able to respond as you might hope, but at least you have provided an opportunity for them to do so, and some may be able to participate in Early Reading Together® at a later stage.
+It is important that those who lead and support the Early Reading Together® workshops value the positive things that happen, and avoid feeling disappointed or guilty if some parents do not respond immediately and fully.
+It takes time to engage 'harder to reach' parents.
+Those who face serious issues in their daily lives may never be able to respond as you might hope, but you have provided an opportunity for them to do so, and some may be able to participate in Early Reading Together® at a later stage.

-I would like to acknowledge the support of Dr Sarah Alexander, Chief Executive of ChildForum, who has endorsed Early Reading Together® and actively encourages early childhood educators to implement the programme to support the language and literacy learning of ECE children.
+I would like to acknowledge the support of Dr Sarah Alexander, Chief Executive of ChildForum [in 2021, this changed to Chief Advisor of the Office of Early Childhood Education], who has endorsed Early Reading Together® and actively encourages early childhood educators to implement the programme to support the language and literacy learning of ECE children.
 Others who have provided much appreciated support in recent years include: Adam Rivett, former Principal of Waimate Main School, South Canterbury who worked with Jane Denley and others to establish the Parenting Hub – Waimate Family Centre, and Lisa Deane, DP of Fairfield Primary School, Hamilton.

 I would also like to acknowledge the critical role which Graeme Marshall, John Good and Dr Adrienne Alton-Lee have played in securing the support which the New Zealand Ministry of Education is now providing for Early Reading Together®.
 The Ministry of Education support is an unexpected opportunity to extend the benefits of the programme to many more families, ECE services, schools, libraries and communities than would otherwise be possible.